Determine the Best Record Maching Method for Your Use Case

 Virtual External ID

-Manages inserts and upserts by tracking IDs through the custom, proprietary AppOps Release virtual external ID manager, eliminating the need for standard Salesforce external IDs.
+Manages inserts and upserts by tracking IDs through the custom, proprietary Release virtual external ID manager, eliminating the need for standard Salesforce external IDs.
 The VEID manager works independently for each control org.

-The AppOps Release VEID manager works independently for each control org.
-When using Virtual External ID as your record matching method, deploying from different installations of AppOps Release to the same destination org creates duplicate records.
+The Release VEID manager works independently for each control org.
+When using Virtual External ID as your record matching method, deploying from different installations of Release to the same destination org creates duplicate records.

 New users have a much quicker time to deployment, less ramp up effort, less frustration, and reduced learning curve.
 Experienced users can simplify their data set model and streamline their deployment performance.